tb-dhk/food-pod/README.md

 nc: 1
 ```

-## Notes
+## notes

-- Ensure the images and labels are correctly formatted and placed in the respective directories before running the Makefile.
+- ensure the images and labels are correctly formatted and placed in the respective directories before running the makefile.
-- Modify the `convert.py`, `tv.py`, and `train.py` scripts according to your specific requirements.
+- modify the `convert.py`, `tv.py`, and `train.py` scripts according to your specific requirements.